Fact Checking for Truths about Portfolio Diversification

-- Diversification will save me.
+- Diversification guarantees success.
 See # 2.
 Some people think too much of diversification, some people think too little of it.
-We have found that diversification actual works its mojo best during choppy or sideways markets, not during steeper declines.
+We have found that diversification actual works its mojo best during choppy or sideways markets, not during the steepest declines.

 OK.
-With those lesser misconceptions out of the way.
+With those lesser myths of diversification dispelled.
 What is the # 1 biggest misconception about Diversification?

 Sadly, the number one misconception about diversification, is a by-product of those ignorant or deceitful marketing practices of the investment fund industry.

 It is kind of like the food pyramid from the 70’s and 80’s.
 Before being replaced by My Plate, the food pyramid facilitated dangerous advice on nutrition worsening the Obesity crisis over the last 50 years.
 Your portfolio needs funds in it about as much as healthy humans need to base their diets on agricultural grains.